-Bitcoin is a type of digital currency, you may hear it described as a 'cryptocurrency'.
-As Bitcoin is a digital currency there is no such thing as a physical Bitcoin, instead it was designed to be sent via the Internet over a public ledger called the Blockchain.
+Bitcoin is a type of digital currency that you may hear being described as a 'cryptocurrency'.
+As bitcoin is a digital currency there is no such thing as a physical bitcoin, instead it was designed to be sent via the Internet over a public ledger called the blockchain.

 Bitcoin is the first global, decentralised peer-to-peer payment network and was created in 2009 by an unknown developer (or group of developers) who went by the name Satoshi Nakamoto.